 Plain Old Data (POD) obeys the C standard layout.
 Therefore, you can directly apply the fast C functions memcopy, memmove, memset, or memcmp.

 PODs are in classical C++ fundamental types like booleans, integers of floating point number.
 The restriction will not hold for C++11.
 With C++11 even classes and structs can be PODs.
 For simplicity reasons I only speak about classes.

 Which requirements holds for the C++11 class to be a POD?
-A class is a POD, if it's trivial, has a standard layout and all of its non-static member are PODs.
+A class is a POD, if it's trivial, has a standard layout and all of its non-static members are PODs.
 The definition is quite concise.
 But what does it mean that class should be trivial and has standard layout?

 Now the standard reads like German legal text.